-This course provides students an opportunity to study specific concepts related to teaching children in settings such as the Verner Center for Early Learning adjacent to the Warren Wilson campus.
+This course provides students an opportunity to study specific concepts related to teaching young children in childcare settings.
 Students gain practical experience observing and learning with toddlers and young children and further their knowledge of child development, curriculum, early childhood best practices, educational environments, lesson planning, and team teaching.
 They also learn approaches to effective evaluation and reflection that will inform their professional growth.
+This course includes a service-learning component with opportunities to engage with children and teachers in local childcare settings.